MrHyperIon101/Team-Pixelo/README.md

 #### Technical Description

 An overview of:
-* What technologies/versions were used
+* What technologies/versions were used: HTML, CSS, JS, PYTHON(FLASK, MYSQL CONNECTIVITY, PLATFORM, ETC)

-* Setup/Installations required to run the solution
+* Setup/Installations required to run the solution:

 * Instructions to run the submitted code